 30H.-(1) An employee who has a dispute with his employer may seek tripartite mediation by informing his trade union or any federation of which his trade union may be part of, of such dispute.
-[Act 21 of 2016 wef 01/04/2017]
+[36/2010; 21/2016]

 (2) The trade union or federation may notify the Commissioner of such dispute, in such form and manner as the Commissioner may determine.